Network Packet Forensic using Wireshark

 Examine Layers captured by Wireshark

 Basically when a user opens an application for sending or receiving Data then he directly interacts with the application layer for both operations either sending or receiving of data.
-For example, we act as a client when use Http protocol for uploading or Downloading a Game; FTP for downloading a File; SSH for accessing the shell of the remote system.
+For example, we act as a client when use Http protocol for uploading or Downloading a Game.
+FTP for downloading a File.
+SSH for accessing the shell of the remote system.

-While connecting with any application for sharing data between server and client we make use of Wireshark for capturing the flow of network traffic stream to examine the OSI model theory through captured traffic.
+While connecting with any application for sharing data between server and client.
+We make use of Wireshark for capturing the flow of network traffic stream to examine the OSI model theory through captured traffic.

 Here it has successfully captured Layer 2 > Layer 3 > Layer 4 and then Layer 7 information.